Cloud Computing Connection Profiles

 IAM Role

-Defines the Identity and Access Management (IAM) role for the AWS Batch connection.
+Defines the Identity and Access Management (IAM) role name for the AWS service connection.

 Connection Timeout

-Determines the number of seconds to wait after Control-M initiates a connection request to AWS Batch before a timeout occurs.
+Determines the number of seconds to wait after Control-M initiates a connection request before a timeout occurs.

 Default: 20